behu-kea/ITA23-2-sem/cs101/05-interfaces-abstract.md

 - Adding new posts to the collection.
 - Searching for posts using criteria such as caption, uploader, or post type.
 - Retrieving the top N most liked posts across all types.

-#### Implementation Requirements:
-1. Define an interface or abstract class to represent the common structure and behavior of all post types.
-This should include methods for liking/disliking a post and retrieving the like count.
-2. Implement concrete classes for each specific type of post (Text Post, Photo Post, Video Post) that implement the interface, adding any specific properties or methods needed.
-3. Design the CMS to work with the abstract post types, ensuring it can manage any post type that conforms to the interface.
-4. In a main method, demonstrate the creation of various types of posts, adding them to the CMS, performing searches, and retrieving the top N most liked posts.